Abhaypru/SpiralMap/docs/models_available.rst

 	* Class implementing the model from `Taylor & Cordes et al. 1993 <https://ui.adsabs.harvard.edu/abs/1993ApJ...411..674T/abstract>`_
 	  which is based on radio and optical observations of H II regions.
 	* We use the model parameters presented in their Table 1.
-	* There are four arms in this model: Arm1, Arm2, Arm3, Arm4.
+	* There are four arms in this model (Arm1, Arm2, Arm3, Arm4).

 `Drimmel_NIR_2000`
 -----------------
 	* Class implementing the model from `Drimmel 2000 <https://iopscience.iop.org/article/10.1086/321556>`_, which is based on Galactic plane emission profiles in the K band using COBE data.
+	* Model publicly available.
 	* There are two arms (1_arm, 2_arm) and two inter-arm regions (3_interarm,4_interarm) in this model.
-	* Model publicly available.

 `Levine_2006`
 -----------
-* This class adopts a logarithmic spiral framework as described in `Levine et al. 2006 <https://www.science.org/doi/10.1126/science.1128455>`_ based on HI observations.
-This classical approach robustly represents the four major spiral arms, providing a structural framework anchored in the neutral hydrogen distribution.
+	* Class implementing the logarithmic spiral framework as described in `Levine et al. 2006 <https://www.science.org/doi/10.1126/science.1128455>`_ based on HI observations.
 	* Model taken from their Table 1.
+	* There are four arms in this model (Arm1, Arm2, Arm3, Arm4).

 `Hou_Han_2014`
 -------------